SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

     Open the folder where you just exported the files and move the exported files to the **WE schematic directory** (1).
     { .annotate }

-    1. The directory for World Edit schematics is .minecraft[^mcdir]/config/worldedit/schematics
+    1. The directory for World Edit schematics is:
+	`.minecraft(1)/config/worldedit/schematics`
+		{ .annotate }

+		1. Game saves and configurations are not necessarily stored directly in the `.minecraft` folder, and the specific path depends on the version isolation.
+Taking the `saves` folder location as an example: if version isolation is disabled, the saves directory is in `.minecraft/saves`, otherwise, it is in `.minecraft/versions/<your_game_version>/saves`.

     If the directory does not exist, it means that the game has not created it yet.
 You can manually create this directory and copy the files into it.